Self portrait photos. The day you have been dreading. Don’t worry! You have all weekend to work on this and it isn’t nearly as bad as you think.

-Why You Need a Self Portrait Photo
+Why You Need A Self Portrait Photo

-Here’s just a few reasons why you need self portrait pictures:
+Here are a few reasons why you need self portrait pictures:

 - Your kids don’t care if you don’t have make up on or are in your PJ’s.

 - You want your children to have images of you with them.
 You were present in their lives after all.
+You were THERE.

 - Your readers want to connect with you.